-- 1.12.1 Rear deck lid and/or trunk area must be covered. - 1.12.2 Deck length may be a maximum one hundred twenty (120) inches from rear of engine. - 1.12.3 Deck height may be a maximum thirty-nine (39) inches-NO TOLERANCE. - 1.12.4 Deck must remain parallel to the frame and chassis and the same width from front to back and level to frame from side to side. - 1.12.5 Overall slope of deck may be a maximum eight (8) inches with a maximum four (4) inches slope from driver's seat to rear of deck. - 1.12.6 Deck must remain flat side to side and front to rear, not concaved. - 1.13 Door and quarter panel height may be a maximum thirty-seven (37) inches of total material.
+- 1.12.1 Rear deck lid and/or trunk area must be covered. - 1.12.2 Deck length may be a maximum one hundred twenty (120) inches from rear of engine. - 1.12.3 Deck height may be a maximum thirty-nine (39) inches-NO TOLERANCE. - 1.12.4 Deck must remain parallel to the frame and chassis and the same width from front to back and front of deck must be level to the ground from side to side.
+Deck may be skewed to the right within four inches of parallel to motor measured at rear of deck. (see measurement "W" in body diagram). - 1.12.5 Overall slope of deck may be a maximum eight (8) inches with a maximum four (4) inches slope from driver's seat to rear of deck as measured from the ground. - 1.12.6 Deck must remain flat side to side and front to rear, not concaved. - 1.13 Door and quarter panel height may be a maximum thirty-seven (37) inches of total material.
 Doors and quarter panels may be mounted a maximum of one (1) inch above the deck and must match side to side-NO TOLERANCE.
-A maximum five (5) inch plastic skirt on bottom of doors and quarter panels and nose piece is permitted.
+A maximum of five (5) inch plastic skirt on bottom of doors and quarter panels and nose piece is permitted.
 All body panels must remain outside of outer frame rails.
-Rear quarters must maintain standard size wheel opening. - 1.14 Excluding hood and nosepiece, the top of the body should extend no further forward than the back of the engine block.
+Rear quarters must maintain standard size wheel opening.
+Rear edge of rear quarter panels must be square to top edge of quarter panel and may not extend past the rear of the decking or placed under the decking. - 1.14 Excluding hood and nosepiece, the top of the body should extend no further forward than the back of the engine block.
 The bottom of the body may extend up to eight (8) inches forward of the back of the engine block.